Kwadwo Duah

-Kwadwo Antwi Duah (born 24 February 1997) is a Swiss professional footballer who plays as an attacking midfielder for 1.
-FC Nürnberg.
+Kwadwo Antwi Duah (born 24 February 1997) is a professional footballer who plays as a forward for Bulgarian First League club Ludogorets Razgrad and the Switzerland national team.

 Club career

 Duah is a youth product from BSC Young Boys.
 He made his Swiss Super League debut on 30 July 2016 against FC Lugano, replacing Yoric Ravet after 78 minutes.

 On 24 June 2022, Duah signed with 2.
 Bundesliga club 1.
 FC Nürnberg.
+On 19 July 2023, Duah signed with Bulgarian First League club Ludogorets.

+International career

+Duah made his debut for the Switzerland national team on 4 June 2024 in a friendly against Estonia.
+On 7 June, he was selected in the 26-man squad for the UEFA Euro 2024.
+On 15 June, he scored his first international goal in a 3–1 victory over Hungary in Switzerland's opening match of the tournament.

 Personal life

 Duah was born in London, England, and moved to Switzerland at a young age.
 He is of Ghanaian descent, and holds dual citizenship with Ghana and Switzerland.
+He is also fan of London football club Chelsea F.C.